Frequently Asked Questions

 Can I choose my child’s teacher/guide?

-The best way to maximize the experience and success of all students and guides in multiple classrooms within the same program (Early Childhood and Primary for example) is to balance the classrooms with similar students and ensure equity in the placement process.
+The best way to maximize the experience and success of all students and guides in multiple classrooms within the same program (Infant/Toddler and Primary for example) is to balance the classrooms with similar students and ensure equity in the placement process.
 This means ensuring that the age, gender, academic level, emotional level, social development level, cultural diversity, physical needs, language abilities, school experience, and other factors are similar across program classrooms.
 Balanced, heterogenous classrooms contribute heavily to individual student success, as well as classroom success.
 Additionally, and perhaps most importantly, having a similar number of students in each classroom who have significant and successful Montessori experience contributes greatly to the success of the community.
 This balancing helps ensure the best opportunity for all community members to thrive and grow.
 Because of this need for balance across many variables, we do not allow parents to request specific guides for their students.

 What are the benefits of a Montessori education?